OpenDataDevOps/minus/README.md

 1. Clone out minus project `git clone git@github.com:OpenDataDevOps/minus.git`
 2. Go into minus directory and boot up the vm (in terminal) `cd minus && vagrant up`
+3. Be _patient_ while vagrant configures your minus vm.
+This can take 5 to 10 minutes or longer...
-3. _If Apache configuration reports error on initial `vagrant up`, run `vagrant reload` to correct problem._
+4. _If Apache configuration reports error on initial `vagrant up`, run `vagrant reload` to correct problem._
-3. Get into the virtual machine (vm) via ssh `vagrant ssh`
+5. Get into the virtual machine (vm) via ssh `vagrant ssh`

 # Use